Ninezero

 Ninezero (born Craig Andrew Schweizer, 18 October) is an Australian rock/metal singer, songwriter and musician.
 He is influenced by heavy metal and hard rock to create a new kind of sound, referred to as power cacophony metal.
 Born in Sydney, Australia.
 He lived in Japan for over 20 years and now currently resides in Sydney, Australia.

 Ninezero started his singing career singing in his high school choir and in classic musicals, such as The King and I, Oklahoma! and Kiss Me, Kate at the Riverside Theatre Parramatta.
 He moved on to singing in rock and heavy metal bands after graduating from the University of Newcastle, Australia.

 Synthesizer V

-Ninezero is know for his voice data bank on Synthesizer V, 9Z 1.0 and 9Z 2.0.
+Ninezero is known for his voice data bank on Synthesizer V, 9Z 1.0 and 9Z 2.0.
 This was released through Dreamtonics.

 Bands

 Maziora The Band (2010–)

 Ninezero joined forces with some of Japan's most famous musicians to form Maziora The Band.
 The line-up is Ninezero-vocals, Kentaro-guitar (gargoyle), Yoshito Onda-bass (Zamza, formerly from Judy and Mary, Presence) and Himawari-drums (Dustar-3, formerly from Sex Machineguns).